lynnlilu/lynnlilu.github.io/_pages/about.md

 ---
 Latest Update
 =====
-I will be joining Zhejiang University as an Assistant Professor in July, and I am looking for self-motivated students to join us for conducting researches on mobile and IoT security.
+I will be joining Zhejiang University as a Research Professor in July, and I am looking for self-motivated students to join us for conducting researches on mobile and IoT security.

 Brief Biography
 =====